deis/workflow/src/index.md

 Take a deep dive into Deis Workflow in our [Concepts][concepts], [Architecture][arch], and [Components][components] sections.

+Feel like contibuting some code or want to get started as a maintainer?
+Pick an issue tagged as an [easy fix][] or [help wanted][] and start contributing!

 ## Service and Support

 If you are interested in commercial service and support for Deis Workflow, check out the various